Last updated 14 September 2022

 “We want everybody to know Police will continue to prioritise family harm incidents and we will come when you call.
 Everybody deserves to be safe, and feel safe. ...
 Let me be clear, if you are in immediate danger and you cannot call us on 111, leave your house and get out of harm’s way.
 Your safety comes first.
 Get to a safe distance and then ask a neighbour, or a passer-by (at a 2 metre distance) to call 111 for you.
 We also urge neighbours and friends to contact Police if they have concerns.
 If you think something’s not right, it probably isn’t."

 See the full statement Your safety still comes first – Police message to people facing family harm (10 April 2020).

-Courts of NZ has information about protocols under all Alert Levels.
-This information is updated when alert levels change.
+Courts of NZ has information about protocols for specific courts.
+This information is updated when things change.

 Also find information about the protocols for the District Court including criminal, family and youth courts for all alert levels.

 You can call 0800 COURTS (0800 268 787) to ask questions.

 See the Ministry of Justice Guidance for managing shared parenting during COVID-19.
 This page is regularly updated when things change.

 Where to go for official government information on COVID